Edinburgh-Genome-Foundry/Caravagene/README.rst

    :align: center
    :width: 600px

-Note that it is also possible to extend Caravagene to support other categories/symbols, as follows:
+Note that ``ConstructsList`` can be supplied with a fontthat it is also possible to extend Caravagene to support other categories/symbols, as follows:

 .. code:: python